-ECU’s equality charters are based on an effective methodology that can make a real impact.
+Advance HE's equality charters are based on an effective methodology that can make a real impact.

-ECU’s Athena SWAN methodology is at the heart of our equality charters.
 Much more than a tick box exercise, the charters aim to be a catalyst for cultural change and to make a real impact for staff and students.

 Making a measurable difference

 In 2011 Equality Challenge Unit (ECU) undertook an internal evaluation of the Athena SWAN Charter, which found clear evidence of the impact that is had at institutional level and for individuals.

 The research identified impact on organisational structure and culture change, with increases in the proportion of women, better representation of women on committees, improvements in the transition from postdoctoral researcher to first academic post, improved working practices to support career progression and growth in women’s networking across institutions.